rokbenko/ai-playground/README.md

 Thank you for considering contributing to my repository.
 While I don't accept direct additions of tutorials, I warmly welcome contributions in the following forms:

-- **Reporting major issues**: Found a bug, or error?
+- **Reporting major issues:** Found a bug, or error?
 Feel free to open an issue on GitHub.
 Be sure to provide as much detail as possible, including steps to reproduce the issue.
-- **Fixing minor issues**: Found a typo, grammatical error, or other small issue?
+- **Fixing minor issues:** Found a typo, grammatical error, or other small issue?
 Feel free to open a pull request to fix them directly.
-- **Making suggestions**: Have an idea how I can enhance my tutorials or topics I should cover?
+- **Making suggestions:** Have an idea how I can enhance my tutorials or topics I should cover?
 Share your thoughts by creating a new issue outlining your suggestion.
 I'll carefully consider all reasonable ideas.

-To [contribute](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project), do the following:
+To contribute:

 1. Fork this repository.
 2. Make your desired changes.